fwsGonzo/barebones/README.md

 - The basic foundation has been laid down
 - Linker script needs to be amended to store .tbss and .tdata sections
 - Functionality for creating new thread storage needs to be created

+## EASTL, RTTI and exceptions

+- To make use of EASTL you will need to enable the EASTL CMake option
+	- Tons of useful containers that work right out of the box
+- To use RTTI and exceptions in C++ you will need to enable the RTTI_EXCEPTIONS option
+	- This option bloats the binary a great deal, due to the C++ ABI bundles, as well as the libgcc dependency

 ## Qemu defaults